Viir/bots/guide/eve-online/developing-for-eve-online.md

 ## Observing and Inspecting an App

 One way of observing an app is to watch the botengine window and the game client on a screen.
 That is what you see anyway when running a bot.
-The engine window displays the status text from the app and thus helps with inspection to some degree.
+The engine window displays the status text from the app and thus helps with the inspection.

 But this mode of observing an app is limiting in two ways.